EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 switchport access Vlan 250
 ```

-This will also create the VLAN on the leaf and assign the ports to attach to it.
+This will also create the VLAN on the leafs and assign the ports to attach to it.

-##### 4.1.3 sstart dhcp on the leafs
+##### 4.1.3 Start DHCP on the leafs

-In order to use the created VLANs, the dhcp servers need to be setup as well.
+In order to use the created VLANs, the DHCP servers need to be setup as well.
 In order to do that, copy the according configurations, which can be found here for [leaf 1](./dhcp/dhcpd%20-leaf1.conf) and
 [leaf 2](./dhcp/dhcpd%20-leaf2.conf).
-Copy these to the directory
-/home/data and name them dhcpd.conf
+Copy these to the directory ```/home/data``` and name them dhcpd.conf

 Afterwards, to start the dhcp server, run:
 ```